yacheckalin/simple-react-app/README.md

   - list sorts by the rules properly
   - pagination works properly
 - refactor <code>helpers</code> and decompose each sorting rule for independent helper method with unit tests
+- [*] add svg icons
+- [*] fix markup on stretching (calculator)
+- add icon to calculatro identificator
+- add icon to favorite
+- add icon to pagination
+- add constants to the initialValues (context, containers)